Back to posts

 Shrinking

-When a property fails, the framework doesn’t just show you the failing input — it finds the simplest failing input.
-This is called shrinking, and it’s one of the most powerful features of property-based testing.
+When a property fails, the framework doesn’t just show you the failing input.
+It finds the simplest failing input, which is called shrinking.
+It’s one of the most useful features of property-based testing.

 Properties

-A property is a predicate that should be true for all generated inputs:
+A property is a predicate that should hold for all generated inputs:

 @given(st.lists(st.integers()))